How to Buy a Rowing Machine: Top 7 Questions & Answers

 4. Low-Impact Exercise: Compared to sports that involve running or jumping, rowing is very low impact.
 Consequently, it can be ideal for people who suffer with joint pain, mobility or who simply want to avoid high impact exercise.

 5. Convenient and Versatile: Many indoor rowers can fold and roll, so you can easily move or carry them from one place to another.
-In addition, several models don’t require electricity, so you don’t need a power outlet nearby, and you can conveniently use them outdoors.
+In addition, several models don’t require electricity.
+Therefore, you don’t need a power outlet nearby, and you can conveniently use them outdoors.

-6. Stress Relief: As with any form of exercise, rowing can be a great stress reliever, even when used for short periods of time.
+6. Stress Relief: As with any form of exercise, rowing can be a great stress reliever, even when used for short stints.
 Need to blow off some steam?
-Go for a quick sprint.
+Go for a 5-minute sprint or 8 minute TABATA.

 7. Calorie-Burning: Rowing is very effective at burning calories because it works both your upper and lower body at the same time.
 In addition, as you grow your muscles, you increase your metabolic rate when at rest, thus burning more calories throughout the day.